 The 2021 NFL Draft is later this month, and with it all the speculation on where players could land.
-Betting on the NFL Draft is legal in many online sports betting markets such as New Jersey – and hopefully in New York by the 2022 NFL Draft.
+Betting on the NFL Draft is legal in many online betting NY markets such as New Jersey – and hopefully in New York by the 2022 NFL Draft.

 There a ton of markets available, and while New Yorkers can’t bet on the April 29-May 2 draft this year without crossing state lines, these odds offer some insights on where players could land and who might be drafted where.
 Today, we will be using mostly DraftKings odds to see where the top quarterbacks, running backs and wide receivers are expected to land.